- A long -time history of being not paid what one’s work is worth

 For this look, I paired my snakeskin print skirt with my traditional Irish cable knit sweater and an ethnic belt plus my over-the-knee boots for one of these bitter cold January days with temperatures below -35F (-37.2oC).
 The knit has a similar structure like the print, but is much smaller.
 The color of the sweater and boots repeat in the print of the skirt.
 The belt with the gemstone inlay birds adds a pop of color to the otherwise all neutral colors outfit.

-Get rid of your anxiety about what to wear when with How to Dress for Success in Midlife.
+Get rid of your anxiety about dressing.
+Learn How to Dress for Success in Midlife with my style recipe book.
 Buy the book now.

 Are you registered for my Newsletter to let you know about new posts, how tos and special style subjects?
 I’d highly appreciate it if you take the time to sign up and ask your friends to sign up too!!